SUMLgrupa4/Pet_Breed_Classifier/README.md

 # Pet Breed Classifier 🐾

 A machine learning model that classifies pet breeds from images using AutoGluon and Streamlit.
-This project includes a complete CI/CD pipeline for automated training and deployment to Hugging Face Spaces.
+This project includes a complete CI/CD pipeline for automated training and deployment.

 ## 🚀 Features